Elián González: Custody dispute in the United States

 On March 21, Judge Kevin Michael Moore of the United States District Court for the Southern District of Florida dismissed the relatives' petition for asylum which they had filed on behalf of Elián González.
 Lázaro vowed to appeal.
 On March 29, Miami-Dade County mayor Alex Penelas was joined by 22 other civic leaders in a speech in downtown Miami.
 Penelas indicated that the municipality would not cooperate with Federal authorities on any repatriation of the boy, and would not lend police assets or any other assistance in taking the boy.

-On April 14, a video was released in which Elián González tells Juan Miguel that he wants to stay in the United States.
+On April 14, a video was released in which Elián González told Juan Miguel that he wanted to stay in the United States.
 However, many thought that he had been coached, as a male voice was heard off-camera directing the young boy.
 In a September 2005 interview with 60 Minutes after being sent back to Cuba, González stated that during his stay in the U.S., his family members were "telling me bad things about [my father]", and "were also telling me to tell him that I did not want to go back to Cuba, and I always told them I wanted to."

 Elián González remained a subject of media attention as he went to Walt Disney World Resort one day, then met with politicians the next.
 Throughout the custody battle, opinion polls showed that a majority of Americans believed González should be returned to his father in Cuba, and that doing so was in the boy's best interest.

 Attorney General Janet Reno ordered the return of Elián González to his father and set a deadline of April 13, 2000, but the Miami relatives defied the order.
 Negotiations continued for several days as the house was surrounded by protesters as well as police.
 The relatives insisted on guarantees that they could live with the child for several months and retain custody, and that González would not be returned to Cuba.
-Negotiations carried on throughout the night, but Reno claimed that the relatives rejected all workable solutions.
+Negotiations carried on throughout the night, but Reno stated that the relatives rejected all workable solutions.

-On April 19, the 11th Circuit Court of Appeals in Atlanta ruled that González must remain in the U.S. until the Miami Gonzálezes could appeal for an asylum hearing in May.
+On April 19, the United States Court of Appeals for the Eleventh Circuit in Atlanta ruled that González must remain in the U.S. until his family in Miami could appeal for an asylum hearing in May.

-A Florida family court judge revoked Lázaro's temporary custody, clearing the way for González to be returned to his father's custody.
-On April 20, Reno made the decision to remove González from the house and instructed law enforcement officials to determine the best time to obtain the boy.
-After being informed of the decision, Marisleysis said to a Justice Department community relations officer, "You think we just have cameras in the house?
-If people try to come in, they could be hurt."